sporksmith/walking-onions-wip/specs/AC-new-assigned-values.md

 * We need a link specifier for extend-by-index.

-* We need a link specifier for extend-by-index span.

 * We need a link specifier for dirport URL.

 Certificate Types and Key Types: